image-source-control/image-source-control/readme.txt

 **List all image sources**

-You can add a paginated list with ALL attachments and sources attached to posts and pages using the shortcode `[isc_list_all]`.
+You can add a paginated list with ALL attachments and sources attached to posts and pages—the Global list—using the shortcode `[isc_list_all]`.

 Use `[isc_list_all per_page="25"]` to show only a limited number of images per page.